razvan-cons/eventrest/README.md

 # eventrest
-EventRest API for searching and managing events
+EventRest API for searching and managing music, sports, art and many other type of events

 - Java 8
 - Maven